IIIF/api/source/api/auth/0.9/implementation.md

 The authentication interaction patterns will need to accommodate future functionality where the client is POSTing annotations or IIIF resources, where the token accompanying an XHR request is not just a proxy for the cookie the user has for the images, but is the "real" credential for writing a resource.
 The specification already requires that "origin" is appended to both the access cookie request and the token request, for the server to use in white-listing decisions if it wants to e.g., granting tokens that give access to image resources for any origin but only issuing tokens that authorize a state-changing operation to permitted origins.
 The server could use any additional (currently undefined) information obtained during the access cookie step (as well as the origin) to help it decide whether to then issue a token in the access token step (i.e., respond with a web page that makes a postMessage call to the origin supplied).
 {: .note}

-## 8. Optimizations at the Presentation API level
+## 8. Optimizations at the Presentation API Level

 A IIIF client application that loads a manifest would need to load each referenced image service on each image of each canvas in turn to determine in advance whether authentication services were present on all the images the user might interact with.
 For some applications this knowledge is not required - the client can deal with any authentication concerns at the point the user interacts with a particular image.
 However, some client applications would benefit from knowledge of the authentication services across all the images, for example: